mprerana/ICIP2017-SalProp/README.md

 3) Add the directory "salprop-v1.0" to path

 4) Run the demo file

+5) Also add the .mat file from [oef-master]/cache/forest/modelCvpr.mat in the folder salprop-v1.0/Model Files/

 ## Usage of Salprop
 1) Add the directory salprop-v1.0 to path